Many brands going international have videos in multiple languages on their YouTube channels. This requires a lot of management and money.

 This setup is mainly used by global entertainment brands or companies having a startup background.

-Brands that follow this strategy are for instance Airbnb, Canva, Disney’s Mickey Mouse, global sports associations like ATP, Olympic Games and FIFA, or the cosmetics brand Dr. Squatch who is known for its funny (and utmost successful) YouTube ads.
+Brands that follow this strategy are for instance Airbnb, Canva, Disney’s Mickey Mouse, Nobel Prize, global sports associations like ATP, Olympic Games, and FIFA, or the cosmetics brand Dr. Squatch, which is known for its funny (and utmost successful) YouTube ads.

 With their YouTube videos, all these brands reach a global audience right from the start.
 And they achieve the greatest common multiple with the least possible effort.